1. About omeprazole

 - If you're self-treating with omeprazole, do not take it for longer than 2 weeks without checking with a doctor.

-3. Who can and can't take omeprazole
+3. Who can and cannot take omeprazole

 Omeprazole can be taken by adults, including pregnant and breastfeeding women.